ncatlab/nlab-content/pages/1/6/8/5/5861/content.md

 A [[cohesive (∞,1)-topos]] is a context of [[∞-groupoid]]s that are equipped with a [[geometry|geometric]] notion of _cohesion_ on their collections of [[object]]s and [[k-morphism]]s, for instance [[Euclidean-topological ∞-groupoid|topological cohesion]] or [[smooth ∞-groupoid|smooth cohesion]].

-While the axioms of cohesion do imply the intrinsic existence of _exponentiated_ [[infinitesimal space]]s, they do not admit access to an explicit [[synthetic differential geometry|synthetic]] notion of infinitesimal extension.
+While the axioms of cohesion do imply the intrinsic existence of _exponentiated_ [[infinitesimal spaces]], they do not admit access to an explicit [[synthetic differential geometry|synthetic]] notion of infinitesimal extension.

 Here we consider one extra axiom on a [[cohesive (∞,1)-topos]] that does imply a good intrinsic notion of synthetic differential extension, compatible with the given notion of cohesion.
-We speak of _infinitesimal cohesion_ .
+We speak of _differential cohesion_ .

-In a cohesion $(\infty,1)$-topos with infinitesimal cohesion there are for instance good intrinsic notions of [[formally smooth morphism|formal smoothness]] and of [[de Rham space]]s of objects.
+In a cohesion $(\infty,1)$-topos with differential cohesion there are for instance good intrinsic notions of [[formally smooth morphism|formal smoothness]] and of [[de Rham space]]s of objects.

 ## Differential cohesion